 Property Management and the Owner’s Statement

-The owner’s statement is a concise way to help you maintain accurate accounts of financial transactions including utilities, contractor payments, and service fees account for money spent.
+The owners statement is a concise way to help you convey accurate accounts of financial transactions including utilities, contractor payments, and service fees to your own clients.
 It can accompany the owner’s income and expense statement.

 The owner’s statement produced via property management software helps you account for expenses, how much rent is paid, where money went, and what amounts are left in their account.
 It’s an excellent way to boost their confidence in you, and give them a snap shot of their property’s performance.